metal-stack/gardener/docs/usage/shoot-operations/shoot_versions.md

   kubernetes:
     versions:
       # if an administrator deploys just the version without any lifecycle,
-      # the reconciler will evaluate the classification field to supported
+      # the reconciler will evaluate the classification status to supported
-      - classification: suppported # this field is set by the cloud profile reconciler
-        version: 1.27.0
+      - version: 1.27.0

       # when introducing a new version it may not contain any deprecation or expiration date yet
-      - classification: supported # this field is set by the cloud profile reconciler
-        version: 1.28.0
+      - version: 1.28.0
         lifecycle:
           - classification: preview
           - classification: supported
-            startAt: 2024-12-01T00:00:00Z"
+            startTime: 2024-12-01T00:00:00Z"

       # it is not strictly required that every lifecycle stage must occur,
       # they can also be dropped as long as their general order is maintained
-      - classification: expired # this field is set by the cloud profile reconciler
-        version: 1.18.0
+      - version: 1.18.0
         lifecycle:
           - classification: supported
           - classification: expired
-            startAt: 2022-06-01T00:00:00Z"
+            startTime: 2022-06-01T00:00:00Z"

-      # to schedule a new version release, the administrator can define the start dates
+      # to schedule a new version release, the administrator can define the start times
-      # of all lifecycle events in the future, such that the classification field will
+      # of all lifecycle events in the future, such that the classification status will
       # be evaluated to unavailable
-      - classification: unavailable # this field is set by the cloud profile reconciler
-        version: 2.0.0
+      - version: 2.0.0
         lifecycle:
           - classification: preview
-            startAt: 2036-02-07T06:28:16Z"
+            startTime: 2036-02-07T06:28:16Z"
+status:
+  kubernetes:
+    versions:
+      - version: 1.27.0
+        classificationState: supported
+      - version: 1.28.0
+        classificationState: supported
+      - version: 1.18.0
+        classificationState: expired
+      - version: 2.0.0
+        classificationState: unavailable
 ```

 ## Automatic Version Upgrades